From wine tasting to watching surfing legends shred some waves, to seeing lots of natural beauty, here are the best

 Book a discovery or beginner program which includes all your gear and safety equipment and spend 2 hours learning what you need to get started.

-For those more experienced, the region offers some great locations to progress or challenge yourself further so bring your gear along and get kiting!
+For those more experienced, Margaret River offers some great locations to progress or challenge yourself further so bring your gear along and get kiting!

 16) Satisfy Your Sweet Tooth with Ice Cream

 Pay a visit to Millers Ice Cream Farm Cafe, only a 10-minute drive from Margaret River town centre, and treat yourself to some of the creamiest ice creams of your life.

 The ice creamery is located on a farm site with an adventure playground perfect for children and even a bushwalking trail to enjoy.

 The ice cream is handmade in Margaret River and in the past, was made from milk that came from the Millers’ own cows.

 Now, the Millers have stopped milking and just focus on ice cream.
 With loads of ice cream flavours to enjoy (including dairy-free), this is just the perfect sweet treat for the family.

 - Address: 314 Wirring Road, Cowaramup